gauravthakur05/Daily/README.md

 ## 📖 About

-This repository contains my daily GeeksforGeeks & LeetCode solutions in C++.
+This repository contains my daily LeetCode solutions in C++.

 ## ✨ Features